cleydyr/dart-sass-maven-plugin/README.md

 `<trace>`

-This flag tells Sass to print the full Dart stack trace when an error is encountered.
+This flag tells Sass to print the full Dart stack trace when encountering an error.
 It's used by the Sass team for debugging errors.<br>
 **Type**: boolean<br>
 **Required**: No<br>
 **Default**: false